grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.zipkin.md

 ### http block

 The `http` block configures the HTTP server used by the component.
-If the `http` block isn't specified, an HTTP server isn't started.

 The following arguments are supported: